 Is it possible to access my pension before I am 55?

-There are two instances when you can access your pension before the age of 55.
+There are two instances when you can access your pension early, sometimes referred to as early pension release.

 1 - If you are too ill to work

 If you are too ill to work or have an illness where your life expectancy is less than one year then you can access your pension before the age of 55, this is often referred to as 'ill-health retirement'.
 In the first instance, the individual should contact their pension provider direct, there is no need to use a third party.
 Your pension provider will explain the process and see if you are eligible.

 2 - You have a protected retirement date or protected early pension age

 You can access your pension before the age of 55 if you have what is known as a 'protected retirement date' (sometimes referred to as a 'protected early pension age') specified in your pension plan before 6th April 2006.
 Individuals who have a protected retirement date would be sports professionals or other occupations in which they were unable to continue working until the normal retirement age.

 An individual with a protected retirement date could get access to their pension before age 55 but would still pay income tax at their marginal rate, with the first 25% of any withdrawal being tax-free.